 A vanity short code usually spells out a word related to a business’ name or product.
 For example, 7-Eleven use 711711.
 Typically, vanity short codes cost upwards of $1,000 per month to lease, and businesses have to go through cellular network approval before using the short code in a text marketing campaign.
 Whether the effort and extra expense to obtain a vanity short code is worth it will depend on the unique ambitions of your business and what it aims to achieve through business text messaging.

 Which Short Code Will You Choose?

-When businesses and organizations choose to invest in text messaging as a marketing tactic, a shared short code is usually the right solution to start with.
+When businesses and organizations choose to invest in text messaging as a marketing tactic, a common-use short code is usually the right solution to start with.
 However, as marketing priorities change, a dedicated or vanity short code might be the logical next step.
 With the help of our dedicated support teams, you can access any of these solutions.
 When it’s time to upgrade, our textperts are available to answer your questions or concerns – it’s that easy!

-To learn more about the benefits of shared, dedicated, and vanity short codes, we recommend downloading our free playbook.
+To learn more about the benefits of common-use, dedicated, and vanity short codes, we recommend downloading our free playbook.
 In this guide, we’ll show you the nine steps all successful text marketers take when they are just getting started.
 Learn from these expert insights to craft a text marketing strategy that works for your business or organization.